RasaHQ/codespaces-quickstart/README.md

 # codespaces-quickstart
-Get started with Rasa Pro in the browser using GitHub Codespaces
+Get started with Rasa Pro in the browser using GitHub Codespaces.